ccb-hms/HarvardInovalonUserGuide/README.md

 documentation for the extension for additional details and functionality.

+## SAS and Stata
+The directories `Code/SAS` and `Code/Stata` contain examples of connecting to the database from these statistical applications.

 ## Example Workflows

 ### R

--   `Code\R\AgeGenderDiagnosisRegression.R`: This example demonstrates
+-   `Code/R/AgeGenderDiagnosisRegression.R`: This example demonstrates
     how to manipulate the claimcode, member, and member_enrollment tables to generate a dataset to investigate the relationship between gender, age, and ASD diagnoses.
 The Inovalon tables are manipuleted